MarcLevrier/jarvice-desktop/README.md

 ![Portal ScreenShot](portal-screenshot.png)

 Setup an Xfce4 desktop into application image to launch it as an interactive desktop into Jarvice portal.
+Xfce4 is required when using noVNC remote visualization tachnology.

+In this Jarvice-Desktop fork, we added the support of Xpra remote visualization in both HTML5 (desktop) or seamless modes.
+In seamless mode, the application's windows are melted in the client host's Window manager with client-side decoration.

+Remarks:
+1. Xpra does NOT require Xfce4
+2. Xpra is only supported on RHELr-like distributions at the moment

 Scripts will setup common packages and configuration files for Nimbix base images.
 This will retrofit existing Docker images for better execution on JARVICE.

 If you have an image derived from a non-Nimbix base, and you want to improve its execution on JARVICE, there is now a simple way to do this in your